beesou777/next-starter-with-t3-stack/README.md

 # **Next (t3 stack starter) - Project Documentation** - Bishwa Jung Shah

 ## **Project Overview**
 This is a modern web application built with **Next.js** and **TypeScript**.
-It utilizes various libraries such as **Drizzle ORM** for database handling, **Tailwind CSS** for styling, and **Zustand** for state management.
+It utilizes various libraries such as  **Tailwind CSS** for styling, and **Zustand** for state management.
 The project includes custom utility functions and hooks for managing different aspects of the application efficiently.

 ---